The slug club

 Quite filled with his survival preoccupations, Severus Snape hardly realized that another silent human shape had just emerged from the darkness.
 The undead froze, in the middle of his attack, and frowned, as a feminine voice resonated.

--I don’t think we’ve already met. » Severus replied, as he proceeded to burn the lane to repel the beasts.
+-I don’t think we’ve already met. » Severus proceeded to burn the lane to repel the beasts.
 The flames grew high in front of him.
 The first undead hissed out of frustration and pain.
 Then its red eyes grew wide with recognition.

--No vhay. » the female answered her friend coldly, crossing her arms.
+-No vhay. » the female was crossing her arms.

 -I hate to say I told you so… »